Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “To get more high-quality leads:

 Keeping the human side of the conversation intact on Twitter is an evergreen lead generation strategy to generate leads from social media platforms.
 Building engagement may take some time.
 It depends on the number of followers your company has, but once you indulge in meaningful conversations with your target audience groups, sooner or later the high-quality leads will pour in.”
+Use these lead generation dashboards to measure the success of your lead generation efforts.

 While Twitter has strict character limits (280 per tweet), there’s so much potential with how you craft your social content for potential leads.
 Andre Oentoro of Milkwhale wastes no time with the secret: dropping an obvious CTA after tweeting out a thread.